databricks/reference-apps/README.md

 # Databricks Reference Apps

 At Databricks, we are developing a set of reference applications that demonstrate how to use Apache Spark.
-This book will explains them.
+This book contains all these reference applications.

 * [Code examples are found in this github repo.](https://github.com/databricks/reference-apps)
 * [Click here to read this content one in html format.](http://databricks.gitbooks.io/databricks-spark-reference-applications/)